The "Doctor Wine" European Capitals Tour 2013

 Unsurprisingly, this is a richer and more complex wine.
 Made from 85% Cabernet Sauvignon and 5% Cabernet Franc, with 24 months ageing in French oak barriques, the intense nose of ripe red and black fruits is followed by a similarly juicy palate, complemented by gentle spice, hints of coffee and liquorice.

-This article is also available on The Alcohol Professor website.
+This article was first published on The Alcohol Professor website.